myosminozhka-ru/StartAI/SECURITY.md

 ### Responsible Disclosure Policy

-At Flowise, we prioritize security and continuously work to safeguard our systems.
+At OSMI AI, we prioritize security and continuously work to safeguard our systems.
 However, vulnerabilities can still exist.
 If you identify a security issue, please report it to us so we can address it promptly.
 Your cooperation helps us better protect our platform and users.

 ### Vulnerabilities